 Expenses not included in course fee:

-I’m neither a Mississippi resident nor a U.M. student.
+I’m not a Mississippi resident.
 Is the cost higher for me?

-No, the cost is the same for all students regardless of residency or student status.
+No, the cost is the same for all students regardless of residency.

 Should I take the ENVS or BISC course?
 What is the difference?

 If you are a biology major or minor you should take the BISC course.
 This course is for those that have completed introductory courses in biology (for majors) and should count towards the credits required for a biology (or related) degree.

 The ENVS (Environmental Studies) course is designed for those interested in the environment and the natural world but who are not biology/natural sciences majors and lack the background courses in introductory biology.